edvargas/study/awsStudy.md

         - Lambda functions writte in NodeJS or Python
         - Scales to 1000s of requests/seconds
         - Used to change CloudFront requests and respones:
-            - Vewer Request - after CloudFront receives a request from a viewer
+            - Viewer Request - after CloudFront receives a request from a viewer
             - Origin Request - before CloudFront forwards the responde to the origin
             - Origin Response - after CloudFront receives the response from the origin
             - Viewer Response - before CloudFront forwards the response to the viewer